Spiderly LogoSPIDERLY

 • Change Theme Colors

-• Displaying Time in Calendar Control on the Details Page
+• Displaying Time in Calendar Control on Details Page

 • Switching to a Top Menu Layout